-It's not lethal and occurs very rarely in Angus cattle but is included on the American Angus Assn.'s list of Class I defects because most affected cattle have reproductive problems that severely limit their usefulness in registered or commercial herds.
+Double muscling is not lethal and occurs very rarely in Angus cattle, but is included on the Association's list of Class I defects because most affected cattle have reproductive problems that severely limit their usefulness in registered or commercial herds.

 The defect's correct name is muscular fiber hyperplasia, and the term double muscled actually is misleading.
-Affected animals don't have twice as many muscles as normal animals.
+Affected animals do not have twice as many muscles as normal animals.
 Instead, each muscle has about twice as many fibers, and the animal appears to have what the French call "explosive" muscles.

 Double muscling involves several characteristics that together lower the overall fitness of an animal.
-Affected animals usually can be identified by appearance; however, no one individual is likely to express all of these traits.
+Affected animals usually can be identified by appearance; however, no one individual is likely to express all traits.